-The end of COVID-19 major fiscal support programs may widen the divide between workers in the richest and poorest suburbs in Melbourne, Sydney and Adelaide shows new data.
+The end of COVID-19 major fiscal support programs may widen the divide between workers in the richest and poorest suburbs in Melbourne, Sydney and Adelaide shows a new analysis.

 A new analysis of employment outcomes for different local government areas across Melbourne, Sydney and Adelaide by SGS Senior Consultant James Atkinson shows the worker populations of lower socio-economic status regions were hit harder during the pandemic than those in more affluent neighbourhoods.

-With federal government support winding down, how do we plan to support the vulnerable communities that made disproportionate sacrifices to keep the virus out of Australia?
+With the end of federal government support, how do we plan to support the vulnerable communities that made disproportionate sacrifices to keep the virus out of Australia?
 Without continued support of some kind, the divide between the ‘haves and have-nots’ in Sydney, Melbourne and Adelaide will escalate.

 Workers who lost jobs during the pandemic were largely those in customer service or tourism-related jobs, or workers without the ability to work from home.
 In addition, we saw that low-skilled workers were also disproportionately impacted by job losses.
 In contrast, the impact on workforces in the most advantaged parts of these cities has been much smaller.

 Across our metropolitan regions, there was a consistent relationship between socioeconomic disadvantage and poor employment outcomes over 2020; reflecting an inequality of employment outcomes that may be exacerbated by the end of major fiscal support programs.

 The data throws doubt on the idea that we were ever truly ‘in this together’.
 It suggests that our disadvantaged communities bore the brunt of the effects of the pandemic and the pandemic response.